Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios-ampli.md

 ---
 title: iOS Ampli Wrapper
 icon: material/apple-ios
-description: Learn how to install and use the Ampli SDK for the iOS Swift and Objective-C runtimes.
+description: Learn how to install and use the Ampli Wrapper for the iOS Swift and Objective-C runtimes.
 ---

 !!! note